doccano/doccano/README.md

   - production
   - development

-For docker and docker compose, you need to install dependencies:
+For docker and docker compose, you need to install the following dependencies:

 - [Git](https://git-scm.com)
 - [Docker](https://www.docker.com)